grafana/grafana/docs/sources/setup-grafana/configure-security/configure-authentication/saml-ui/index.md

 1. Click **Next: User mapping**.
 If you wish to [map user information from SAML assertions]({{< relref "../saml/#assertion-mapping" >}}), complete this section.
 This section also allows you to set up SAML [team synchronization]({{< relref "../saml/#configure-team-sync" >}}), [role synchronization]({{< relref "../saml/#configure-role-sync" >}}) and [organization mapping]({{< relref "../saml/#configure-organization-mapping" >}}).
 1. Click **Next: Test and enable** and then click **Save and enable**.
    1. If there are issues with your configuration, an error message will appear.
 Refer back to the previous steps to correct the issues and click on `Save and apply` on the top right corner once you are done.
 1. If there are no configuration issues, SAML integration status will change to `Enabled`.
-Congratulations!
-You nave successfully configured your SAML integration.
+   Your SAML configuration is now enabled.
-1. If you wish to disable SAML integration, click on `Disable` on the top right corner.
-SAML integration status will change to `Saved, not enabled`.
+1. To disable SAML integration, click `Disable` in the top right corner.